IMS Logo

 3.1 <sequencingCollection> Element

 Description: This is a container for individual sequencing instructions.
-If used, references to the contained sequencing instructions are embedded in the IMS content package at the appropriate points.
+If used, references to the contained sequencing instructions are embedded in the 1EdTech content package at the appropriate points.
 The actual sequencing details are then all collected and placed under the <sequencingCollection> element that is itself located at an agreed place within the content package.

 <sequencingCollection> element